Skip to main content

 </wje-button>

-That internal <button> is encapsulated, so the following selector does not work:
+This internal <button> is encapsulated, so the following selector will not work:

 /* Non-functional selector */